 How do I get started?

-The process is simple: Once you download and install an RSS Reader, whenever you come across the orange RSS graphic , simply click on the image and copy the URL from the address bar of your browser and paste it into the appropriate field of your RSS feed reader.
+The process is simple: Once you download and install a feed reader, whenever you come across the orange feed graphic , simply click on the link and copy the URL from the address bar of your browser and paste it into the appropriate field of your feed reader.

 The Flash version of this application was retired on June 18, 2013.
 The following description and instructions are for the new HTML version.